 The Quality of Life Grants Program is funded through a cooperative agreement with the Administration for Community Living (ACL) Award No. 90PR3001-01-00.

 Who should apply?

-The Foundation aids larger organizations in representing and protecting the individuals with physical disabilities on a national level as well as local groups in having an immediate and practical impact on individual lives.
+The Reeve Foundation aids both larger organizations that serve people with physical disabilities on a national level, as well as local groups which have an immediate and practical impact on individual lives.

 At least 50% of funding will be dedicated to organizations that have not received prior Reeve Foundation Quality of Life support.